 • What these and similar studies reveal is that the majority of congregations in America are what we might call “small churches”.
 About a decade ago one study concluded that the single most common attendance figure among American churches was 35 on Sunday.

-•• By far the most attention and publicity are given to the relatively few “megachurches”, with their large buildings, multiple programs, and thousands in attendance.
-But statistically, the fact remains that most churches are in the “small” category (defined by some researchers as having less than 100 in attendance — often well under 100).
+- •• By far the most attention and publicity are given to the relatively few “megachurches”, with their large buildings, multiple programs, and thousands in attendance.
+But statistically, the fact remains that most congregations are in the “small” category (defined by some researchers as having less than 100 in attendance — often well under 100).
 To these smaller churches we will pay tribute today, for God is well pleased with thousands of them across our nation.

 •• Jesus told His small group of disciples: “Little flock, your Father is pleased to give you the kingdom.”